2026 Literacy Project Volunteer Form Logo

 8. Be dependable and prepared, and arrive on time

-9. Use positive reinforcement rather than criticism, competition, or comparison when working with children and/or youth.
+9. Use positive reinforcement rather than criticism, competition, or comparison when working with children and/or youth, never drawing specific attention to individuals based on race, creed, religion or color.

 10. Never be alone with individual children and/or youth without another adult being notified.